-For adults with acute hepatic porphyria (AHP), including acute intermittent porphyria (AIP), on average with GIVLAARI vs placebo^{1}

-GIVLAARI® (givosiran) SIGNIFICANTLY REDUCED ATTACKS^{1,2}

-70% fewer attacks

-Attacks were defined as those requiring hospitalization, urgent healthcare visit, or intravenous (IV) hemin administration at home.1

-Based on results during the 6-month double-blind period of the ENVISION trial in patients with AHP.1 For more information about the ENVISION trial, please see page 6.
+For adults with acute hepatic porphyria (AHP), including acute intermittent porphyria (AIP), GIVLAARI® (givosiran) SIGNIFICANTLY REDUCED ATTACKS 70% fewer attacks on average with GIVLAARI vs placebo\1 Attacks were defined as those requiring hospitalization, urgent healthcare visit, or intravenous (IV) hemin administration at home. \Based on results during the 6-month double-blind period of the ENVISION trial in patients with AHP.
+For more information about the ENVISION trial, please see page 6.
+INDICATION GIVLAARI® (givosiran) is indicated for the treatment of adults with acute hepatic porphyria (AHP).
+IMPORTANT SAFETY INFORMATION Contraindications GIVLAARI is contraindicated in patients with known severe hypersensitivity to givosiran.

-INDICATION

-GIVLAARI® (givosiran) is indicated for the treatment of adults with acute hepatic porphyria (AHP).

-Contraindications

-GIVLAARI is contraindicated in patients with known severe hypersensitivity to givosiran.
 Reactions have included anaphylaxis.

-AHP is a rare, genetic disease characterized by debilitating, potentially life-threatening attacks^{2,3}

-There are 4 types of acute hepatic porphyria (AHP)^{2,4}
+AHP is a rare, genetic disease characterized by debilitating, potentially life-threatening attacks There are 4 types of acute hepatic porphyria (AHP)

-AHP attacks can be unpredictable, severe, and progressive2

-- AHP is most commonly seen in women of childbearing age4 - Attacks generally last 3 to 7 days, but recovery can take longer^{2,5} - Severe attacks may progress to respiratory failure or paralysis, leading to temporary or permanent disability^{3,5} - In one study, patients with recurrent attacks averaged 5 hospitalizations in a 12-month period^{6} - Some patients with AHP may develop long-term complications, such as hypertension, chronic kidney disease (CKD), and hepatocellular carcinoma (HCC)5
+AHP attacks can be unpredictable, severe, and progressive - AHP is most commonly seen in women of childbearing age - Attacks generally last 3 to 7 days, but recovery can take longer - Severe attacks may progress to respiratory failure or paralysis, leading to temporary or permanent disability - In 1 study, patients with recurrent attacks averaged 5 hospitalizations in a 12-month period\6 - Patients often face a higher risk of long-term complications, such as hypertension, chronic kidney disease (CKD), hepatocellular carcinoma (HCC), depression, and anxiety "The pain in my abdomen felt like being stabbed with hot knives." -Donna, an Alnylam Patient Ambassador \Results from EXPLORE, a 12-month prospective natural history study of 112 patients who experienced recurrent AHP attacks (≥3 attacks/ year) or received prophylactic treatment.
+Attacks were defined as those requiring increased pain medication or carbohydrate intake, hemin administration, and/or hospitalization for signs and symptoms of AHP.
+Common signs and symptoms of an AHP attack